 MUSIC OUTREACH TOUR TRAINING PROGRAM

-The Young Americans College of the Performing Arts runs a training program designed to prepare new members of The Young Americans for participation as a performer and teacher with The Young Americans’ International Music Outreach Tour.
-The training program is completed in the student’s first year and works on developing performance techniques, teaching techniques and artistic growth.
+The Young Americans runs a training program designed to prepare new members of The Young Americans for participation as a performer and teacher with The Young Americans’ International Music Outreach Tour.
+The training program is completed in the member’s first year and works on developing performance techniques, teaching techniques and artistic growth.
 New members of The Young Americans must complete this program prior to auditioning for a place on a Music Outreach Tour.
-Students interested in this program, please read information regarding Enrollment Option C.
+Young Americans College students interested in this program, please read information regarding Enrollment Option C.

 ASSOCIATE OF ARTS IN PERFORMANCE DEGREE